HIPAA Compliance Essentials for 2026

 The Security Rule

-admin protections:.
+admin safeguards:.

 - Security management and risk analysis.